LDMX-Software/ldmx-software.github.io/src/Alternative-Photo-Nuclear-Models.md

 ## Models generating rare but challenging final states

 With all of these models, when a photonuclear interaction occurs the model will rerun the interaction until a particular condition is met for the final state particles.
-If it took $N$ attempts to produce that final state, the weight of the event will be multiplied with $\frac{1}{N}$.
+If it took \\(N\\) attempts to produce that final state, the weight of the event will be multiplied with \\(\frac{1}{N}\\).
 You can access the event weight with the event header.
 This can produce much faster simulations (>10x faster) than a full simulation + skim would do.
 However, you may need to be careful so that you don't introduce any significant bias to your results.
 Consider producing a smaller sample first with a regular simulation and comparing it to a sample of the same size made with one of these models.
 See the Validation module for a good starting point for such comparisons.

 ### Events with one hard neutron